 The City will continue to permit energy efficiency and weatherization improvements as eligible activities under its housing rehabilitation program.

-Objective: Maintain and update educational materials on the City website.
+Objective: Maintain and update educational materials on the City website in support of energy efficiency improvements on 5 homes per year.